-C.1.
-Unless prohibited by law or subject to attorney-client work product privilege, the Inspector General shall have unlimited access to and authority to examine and copy any and all documents, including but not limited to, books, accounts, internal memoranda, writings and tapes, reports, vouchers, correspondence files, personnel files, computer files, email, and other records, bank accounts, money, and other property of any District office, including automated data and contractors' records, that are relevant to a risk assessment, audit, or investigation.
+- C.1.
+Unless prohibited by law or subject to attorney-client work product privilege, the Inspector General shall have unlimited and prompt access to and authority to examine and copy any and all documents, including but not limited to, books, accounts, internal memoranda, writings and tapes, reports, vouchers, correspondence files, personnel files, computer files, email, and other records, bank accounts, money, and other property of any District office, including automated data and contractors' records, that are relevant to a risk assessment, audit, or investigation. - C.2.

-- C.2.
-The Inspector General shall have unlimited access to and authority to meet with any District or contractor staff and the ability to attend any meetings held by BART staff and between BART staff and BART's contractors that are relevant to a risk assessment, audit, or investigation. - C.3.
 Any employee or agent of the District having control of such records shall fully cooperate with the OIG's requests and expeditiously provide access to, and examination thereof, upon the request of the Inspector General or their authorized representative.
-Any such employee or agent shall not be required to seek permission to fulfill the Inspector General's requests. - C.4.
+Any such employee or agent shall not be required to seek approval to fulfill the Inspector General's requests. - C.3.
+The Inspector General shall have prompt access to and authority to meet with any District or contractor staff that are relevant to an ongoing risk assessment, audit, or investigation. - C.4.
+The Inspector General shall have the ability to hold meetings with BART staff and between BART staff and BART's contractors to collectively discuss their conclusions and avoid misunderstandings regarding the OIG's work and to discuss whether implementing solutions other than recommended will satisfactorily address the underlying findings. - C.5.
 It is the duty of any such employee or agent to make full disclosure of all pertinent information.
-Any employee or agent of the District who is aware of or becomes aware of information relevant to an investigation, audit, or risk assessment being conducted by the Office of the Inspector General should voluntarily provide it to the OIG even if it has not been requested. - C.5.
-Employees or agents of the District shall not intentionally withhold, hide, alter, or destroy any information, records, data, property, or equipment that may be potential evidence in an ongoing investigation or audit. - C.6.
-District contracts with outside contractors, vendors, and agencies shall include an audit clause that provides the OIG access to their personnel and all records, including those of their subcontractors, needed to verify compliance with the contract terms. - C.7.
+Any employee or agent of the District who is aware of or becomes aware of information relevant to an investigation, audit, or risk assessment being conducted by the Office of the Inspector General should voluntarily provide it to the OIG even if it has not been requested. - C.6.
+Employees or agents of the District shall not intentionally and knowingly withhold, hide, alter, or destroy any information, records, data, property, or equipment that may be potential evidence in an ongoing investigation or audit. - C.7.
 Although the OIG does not have direct subpoena powers, the OIG may find it necessary to obtain subpoenas through a court proceeding to compel subjects or witnesses in an investigation to produce documents or appear for an interview.